 Document Type : Research Paper

-Department of Exercise Rehab, Faculty of Exercise Sciences, University of Isfahan, Isfahan, Iran.
-University of Esfahan.
+Department of Exercise Rehabilitation, Faculty of Exercise Sciences, University of Isfahan, Isfahan, Iran.

-Autism spectrum disorder (ASD) is one of the most common disorders in childhood.
-The aim of this study was to investigate the effect of Kangoo jump (KJ) exercises on dynamic balance and overall postural oscillations in children with ASD.
+Introduction: Autism Spectrum Disorder (ASD) is among the most common childhood disorders.
+The current study aimed to investigate the effect of Kangoo Jump (KJ) exercises on dynamic balance and overall postural oscillations in children with ASD.

-The present study was a quasi-experimental study.
-Among children with ASD in the Autism Association and Autism Schools in Tehran, 20 people were selected using screening tests and after assessing the dynamic balance and general postural sway as a pre-test, were randomly divided into two groups.
-The experimental group performed Kangoo Jump exercises for 8 weeks and at the end, all individuals were tested for dynamic balance and postural sway as a post-test.
-In order to analyze the research data, the method of analysis of covariance was used.
+Materials and Methods: This was a quasi-experimental study.
+Among children with ASD in the Autism Association and Autism Schools in Tehran City, Iran, 20 subjects were selected using screening tests; after assessing the dynamic balance and general postural sway as a pretest, they were randomly divided into two groups of experimental and control.
+The experimental group performed KJ exercises for 8 weeks; eventually, all individuals were tested for dynamic balance and postural control as a posttest.
+The obtained data were analyzed using Analysis of Covariance (ANCOVA).

-Findings showed that performing KJ in the experimental group significantly improved the dynamic balance in children with ASD disorder.
-Although no difference was observed between the two groups in postural control.
+Results: This study suggested that performing KJ significantly improved the dynamic balance in children with an ASD disorder.
+There was a significant difference between the mean scores of the control and experimental groups in the posttest stage in dynamic equilibrium (P<0.001); however, no difference was observed between the study groups in postural control.

-The use of Kangoo jumps to improve dynamic balance in children with ASD is useful and beneficial.
-Therefore, these interventions can improve various aspects of development and balance in children with ASD.
+Conclusion: Using KJ to improve dynamic balance in children with ASD is beneficial.
+Therefore, these interventions can improve various aspects of development and balance in children with ASDs.